 - Graduating students may not use accumulated vacation to remain on the payroll after they leave.

 - In general, SEP personnel may consult one day a week for an SEP sponsor company.
-If a student intends to consult for a company in the reflection-seismology business that is not an SEP sponsor, he/she should check with Biondo and Bob before committing to perform any consulting services.
+If a student intends to consult for a company in the reflection-seismology business that is not an SEP sponsor, he/she should check with Biondo and Bob before committing to performing any consulting services.

-- Stanford University has specific rules guiding graduate students consulting.
+- Stanford University has specific rules guiding graduate students' consulting.
 These rules can be found in the chapter of Stanford Research Policy Handbook relevant to graduate students and related links.

 - Students that are neither a US citizen nor a US permanent resident are subject to further restrictions.
 Before committing to perform any consulting services, check the Research Handbook and, if in doubt, check with the International Center.
 You can start from here.